Tech transfer, domestic production play growing role in arms deals

 For years, U.S. and European weapons makers funded a wide range of so-called "offset agreements", or projects to sweeten weapons deals that ranged from construction of hospitals and hotels to giant orders of frozen chicken, as well as simple one-off production orders for local firms.

-Lockheed Martin Corp, Boeing Co, Raytheon Co and other U.S. companies have boosted their foreign orders sharply in recent years as demand for U.S. weapons has increased.
+Lockheed Martin Corp (LMT.N), Boeing Co (BA.N), Raytheon Co (RTN.N) and other U.S. companies have boosted their foreign orders sharply in recent years as demand for U.S. weapons has increased.
 The U.S. government is on track to approve nearly $40 billion in foreign military sales in the 2016 fiscal year that ends Oct.
 1, a drop from $46.6 billion last year but still well above levels seen just five years ago.

-Ensuring work for domestic suppliers is a key factor in a big missile defense competition in Poland, and will likely play a huge role in a long-delayed fighter competition in Canada.
+Ensuring work for domestic suppliers is a key factor in a big missile defence competition in Poland, and will likely play a huge role in a long-delayed fighter competition in Canada.

 Lockheed's Sikorsky helicopter unit has also responded to the changing market, and is now building H-60 Black Hawk helicopters in Poland, Turkey and Japan.
 It also signed an agreement that could lead to a similar set up in Saudi Arabia.

-Boeing Co, the world's largest planemaker and the No. 2.
+Boeing Co (BA.N), the world's largest planemaker and the No. 2.
 U.S. weapons maker, says it leveraged its 70-year commercial history in India to win large military orders when that market opened up a decade ago.

 "We were able to draw on the knowledge and relationships from our commercial business to build a local manufacturing and supply base," said spokeswoman Caroline Hutcheson.
 "We hit the ground running and grew quickly because of the depth of our experience."